What is a CPAP Machine?

 A CPAP machine generates no oxygen, and simply pressurizes the outside air, and delivers it through a tube to the airway.
 If a person needs to use both machines at night, this is possible.
 A continuous flow oxygen concentrator connects to some masks and supplies the oxygen while the CPAP machine runs, pressurizing the oxygen-rich air and opening the airway.
 If you think you need both, you should consult your healthcare professional.

-There are things you can do to help reduce the amount of tissue in the mouth, throat, or airway; like losing weight, or surgery.
-It’s important to know even these things won’t “cure” Sleep Apnea or guarantee it won’t ever come back.
-CPAP therapy remains one of the best, least invasive ways to treat Sleep Apnea, and make a difference for so many people1.
+There are things you can do to help reduce the amount of tissue in the mouth, throat, or airway, like losing weight, or surgery.
+It’s important to know even these things won’t cure sleep apnea or guarantee it won’t ever come back.
+CPAP therapy remains one of the best, least invasive ways to treat sleep apnea and make a difference for so many people.